danielabar/meblog/src/markdown/active_storage_form_errors.md

 app/views/expense_reports/_form.html.erb:43
 ```

 We saw in the debug session that `expense_report.receipt.attached?` is truthy, even though the attachment didn't actually get associated to the model.
 This means the view code will attempt to generate a download link `<%= link_to expense_report.receipt.filename, expense_report.receipt %>`.
-But in order to do this, it needs a `signed_id` for the file, which isn't available because the file isn't actually uploaded or associated with the model.
+But in order to do this, it needs a `signed_id` for the file, which isn't available because the file hasn't been uploaded to storage and is not associated to the model.

 The next sections will walk through how to solve this.